 Fear of Suffocating

 The numb feeling may make you feel as if your throat is swelling shut.
 You may be afraid that you will no longer be able to breathe, or that you will choke or suffocate.

 For example, you may have a history of asthma, throat problems, or a near-drowning incident, and associate the feeling of tingling and numbness with not being able to breathe.

 You may also be worried that the numbness means that you won’t be able to swallow or carry out other motor functions.
 Here’s a useful fact:

-Local anaesthetic at the concentrations used in dentistry doesn’t effect motor nerves at all.
+Local anaesthetic at the concentrations used in dentistry doesn’t affect motor nerves in the throat at all.
 Movement and swallowing are unaffected.
 The numbing only affects the sensory nerves.